ktsangop/GreenGekko/README.md

 OK let's cut to the chase.
 The following steps are an update on top of the official installation steps, which probably didn't work for you.
 In order to work around those, you should already be checked out to the `installation-fix` branch.
+I have removed a missing dependency (`ccxt` package) and all the files that are dependent on it, which are some exchanges you should not really care about.

 1. Install `nvm` if you haven't already by following the instructions here: https://github.com/nvm-sh/nvm#install--update-script
 2. Logout/close your shell/terminal and re-open for `nvm` to work